 US sanctions against Iran

-The sanctions which were lifted related to the financial, banking, energy, metal, petrochemical, shipping, shipbuilding, and automotive sectors in Iran and the provision of insurance, re-insurance and underwriting services.
+The sanctions that were lifted related to the financial, banking, energy, metal, petrochemical, shipping, shipbuilding and automotive sectors in Iran, and the provision of insurance, re-insurance and underwriting services to Iran.
 The US only lifted sanctions that apply to non-US persons (known as secondary sanctions).
 US primary sanctions which apply to US persons were not lifted and remained in effect.

-- Iran’s port operators and its energy, shipping and ship-building sectors; and
+- Iran’s port operators and its energy, shipping and ship-building sectors

 - the provision of underwriting services or insurance and reinsurance in respect of the above activities.

-General Licence H which authorised certain transactions relating to foreign entities owned or controlled by US persons was also revoked and the US Administration re-listed hundreds of individuals, entities and vessels as Specially Designated Nationals (SDN) that were previously included on its sanctions list.
+General Licence H, which authorised certain transactions relating to foreign entities owned or controlled by US persons, was also revoked and the US Administration relisted hundreds of individuals, entities and vessels as Specially Designated Nationals (SDNs) that were previously included on its sanctions list.
 Further details are provided in a client alert produced by Freehill, Hogan & Mahar LLP here.